Chyll433/Bellabeat/README.md

 Bellabeat Case Study from Google Data Analytics

 About the company:
-Urška Sršen and Sando Mur founded Bellabeat, a high-tech company that manufactures health-focused sma products.
+Urška Sršen and Sando Mur founded Bellabeat, a high-tech company that manufactures health-focused smart products.
 Sršen used her background as an aist to develop beautifully designed technology that informs and inspires women around the world.
 Collecting data on activity, sleep, stress, and reproductive health has allowed Bellabeat to empower women with knowledge about their own health and habits.
 Since it was founded in 2013, Bellabeat has grown rapidly and quickly positioned